Jamar-Washington/NAL_2022_Statistics/README.md

    https://3.bp.blogspot.com/_CWMzwqCVq04/R9RV8UlL2-I/AAAAAAAABQA/ykiObtXnVS4/s400/desperados.JPG
 </p>

-The Dallas Desperados played in the Arena Football League from 2002 to 2008 and were owned by Cowboys owner Jerry Jones.
-I remember going to one of these games and I have been following the sport ever since.
-Although the Arena Football League is no more, for now, that hasn't stopped other leagues from emerging.
+The Dallas Desperados played in the Arena Football League FROM 2002 to 2008 AND were owned by Cowboys owner Jerry Jones.
+I remember going to one of these games AND I have been following the sport ever since.
+Although the Arena Football League is no more, for now, that hasn't stopped other leagues FROM emerging.
 One of those leagues being the National Arena League (NAL).
-They are the closest league to the AFL and starts thier 2023 season in April.
+They are the closest league to the AFL AND starts thier 2023 season in April.
-I also like looking at the statistics of all the teams and finding the data was very easy.
+I also like looking at the statistics of all the teams AND finding the data was very easy.
-The purpose of this project is to use SQL to create queries and answer questions that I have.
+The purpose of this project is to use SQL to create queries AND answer questions that I have.

 ## Objective
-* To create a database with all the data collected from the 2022 NAL season
+* To create a database with all the data collected FROM the 2022 NAL season
 * To join the tables of each major statistical category (passing, rushing, receiving, defensive, returning, kicking)
 * To filter out any unwanted data that is deemed unnecessary to the project
-* To filter, sort, and order to find out the best player by position in each category
+* To filter, sort, AND order to find out the best player by position in each category

 ### Questions
-* Would the best players all be from the best team i n 2022 (Albany)?
+* Would the best players all be FROM the best team i n 2022 (Albany)?
-* Which players were the best Iron-Man players (players that play on offense and defense)?
+* Which players were the best Iron-Man players (players that play on offense AND defense)?
 * Can I use the queries to create a "Fantasy team" with the best players that could lead to a championship?

 ## Data
 All the data is under the stats tab on https://www.nationalarenaleague.com/.
-The stats I used were from the regular season only.
+The stats I used were FROM the regular season only.

 ## Tools use
 PostgreSQL (PGadmin)